 - John lets nothing come between himself and his work.

 - Henry lets me wander in her garden.

 - Let’s spend a few moments in quiet meditation.

 - If you’re too tired to cook, let’s go to a restaurant.

 - Let’s fall in love with each other in the spring.

 - Let’s go to the theatre first and eat afterward.

 When to Use Lets or Let’s | Image

-Lets or Let’s: Difference between Lets vs Let’s
+Lets vs. Let’s: Difference between Lets vs. Let’s